USP Donor Recognition Program

 Interested in testing candidate materials or supplying bulk quantities of drug substances, dosage forms, excipients, or other material to support documentary standards or monographs?
 Find out how at our Reference Standards Donor Program page.

-Our DRP Administration Team works closely with valued donors to evaluate suitable recognitions for each participant at the time of annual recognition.
+In appreciation of your participation in the standards-setting process, our DRP Administration Team works closely with valued donors to evaluate suitable recognitions for each participant at the time of annual recognition.

 Beginning on January 1, 2016, donors of new or modernized monographs and candidate reference materials may receive, at their discretion, Certificates of Appreciation when monographs reach the publication in forum stage or when donated reference materials are received.
 Reference material donors may also receive one packaged vial of their RS and a summary of the data collected by USP on their candidate material at the time of release, recognition in USP publications and a personalized crystal statue, a symbol of recognition for their contribution to public health.